bpucker/CoExpPhylo/README.md

 # CoExpPhylo
 Collection of scripts associated with an integrated co-expression and phylogenetic analysis approach.
-The script can continue based on exisiting files.
+If an analysis is interrupted, the script can continue based on exisiting files.

 ## Combination of co-expression and orthology

-Based on defined genes in different species, this script searches for co-expressed genes in each species.
+Based on defined genes in different species (e.g. core of a biosynthesis pathway), this script searches for co-expressed genes in each species.
 The predefined genes of different species should be orthologs.
 To find out if the co-expressed genes are also orthologs, a phylogenetic tree is constructed.
 This allows to harness the available transcriptome data sets across species borders.
 If gene expression networks are conserved across species, the sequences identified through co-expression should cluster in phylogenetic trees that are constructed in the final step.

 **Please note that the script can continue based on exisiting files.
 If you want to start a new analysis, the output-folder should be empty or not exist yet.**